 With a 30% allocation to stocks, you could improve your investment returns by 1.1% a year.
 But if you are already satisfied with the amount of money you have, who cares about an extra 1.1% a year?
 Your stock allocation matters by bond yield.

 The improved performance will make no difference in your lifestyle.
 With a potential improvement of 1.1% a year, you increase the magnitude of a potential loss by 40% (from -10.1% to -14.2%) based on history.

 A balanced-oriented investor seeks to reduce potential volatility by including income-generating investments in his or her portfolio and accepting moderate growth of principal.
 This type of investor is also willing to tolerate short-term price fluctuations.

 For most retirees, allocating at most 60% of their funds in stocks is a good limit to consider.
-An average annual return of 8.7% is more than 4X the rate of inflation and 3.3X the risk free rate of return.
-But you’ve got to ask yourself how comfortable you’ll feel losing over 20% of your money during a serious downturn.
-If you’re over 65 years old with no other sources of income, you will likely be sweating some bullets.
+An average annual return of 9.1% is more than 4X the rate of inflation and about 5X the risk-free rate of return.
+But you've got to ask yourself how comfortable you'll feel losing over 20% of your money during a serious downturn.
+If you're over 65 years old with no other sources of income, you will likely be sweating some bullets.

 For the first two years after leaving work, my public investment portfolio was around 60% stocks / 40% bonds.
 Once I got out of early retirement mode by working on my online business, I got more aggressive in stocks because my business income began to surpass my investment income.